jimmyff/clackety/README.md

 ## Features

 - Corrects text in realtime when new typing target is provided
-- Easy to use Controller
+- Easy to use with or without Controller
-- No dependencies
+- Zero dependencies, lightweight & optimised
 - Tap to fast-forward
-- onCompelte callback
+- onCompelte callback support

 ---